Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Coulomb side

-\begin{proposition} The morphisms $\Hom_{\ab}(\acham,\acham')$ have a basis over $\Cth$ of form $y_{\zeta} \cdot r(\acham'-\zeta,\acham)$ for $\zeta\in \ft_\Z$, with the relations in the category $\mathscr{B}_{\ab}$ generated by: \newseq \end{proposition} \begin{proof} This is just a restatement of \cite[Sec.
-4(i--iii)]{BFN}. \end{proof} If we draw $r(\eta',\eta)$ as a straightline path in $\ft$, and thus compositions of these elements as piecewise linear paths, with the unrolled arrangment drawn in, we can visualize the relation (\ref{eq:wall-cross1}) as saying that when we remove two crossings of the hyperplane $\varphi_i(\acham)=n+\ep_i$ from the path, we do so at the cost of multiplying by $\varphi_i^+-nh$.
-We can thus represent elements of $\Hom_{\ab}(\acham,\acham)$ as paths which start at $\acham$ and go to any other chamber of the form $\acham-\zeta$ (we implicitly follow these with translation $y_\zeta$).
-Composition of two paths $p$ and $q$ is thus accomplished by translating $p$ so its start matches the end of $q$, and then straightening using the relation (\ref{eq:wall-cross1}).
+which are equivalent to (\ref{pmp}), and similarly the latter to which are equivalent to (\ref{mpm}).
+Since the Euler class of the corresponding line bundle is $\varphi_i^+-nh$, the product of these Euler classes is $\Phi(\eta,\eta',\eta'')$. \end{proof} If we draw $r(\acham',\acham)$ as a straight line path in $\ft_{1,\tNo}$, and thus compositions of these elements as piecewise linear paths, with the unrolled arrangement drawn in, we can visualize the relation (\ref{eq:wall-cross1}) as saying that when we remove two crossings of the hyperplane $\varphi_i^{\operatorname{mid}}(\acham)=n$ from the path, we do so at the cost of multiplying by $\varphi_i^+-nh$.
+We can thus represent elements of $\Hom_{\ab}(\acham,\acham)$ as paths that start at $\acham$ and go to any other chamber of the form $\acham-\zeta$ (we implicitly follow these with translation $y_\zeta$).
+Composition of two paths $p$ and $q$ is thus accomplished by translating $p$ so that its start matches the end of $q$, and then straightening using the relation (\ref{eq:wall-cross1}).

-\begin{example} In our running example, let us fix $\acham=0$.
+\begin{example} In our running example, let us fix $\acham=\second$.
 We let $\xi_1,\xi_2$ be the usual coordinate cocharacters of the diagonal $2\times 2$ matrices.
-The algebra $\EuScript{A}_{\ab}=\Hom_{\ab}(0,0)$ is generated over $\Cth$ by with the relations
+The algebra $\EuScript{A}_{\ab}=\Hom_{\ab}(\second,\second)$ is generated over $\Cth$ by with the relations

 since